N.C. Senate committee moves to block state participation in federal health care reform [The News & Observer (Raleigh, N.C.)]

 The act allows states to set up their own exchanges or hand some or all of the responsibility to the federal government.

 Williams also said state health department staff, insurance company representatives and others have met regularly for two years and nearly completed work on a system for individuals and families to get information about and participate in the insurance exchange.
-That work was funded by a $13 million federal grant.
+That work was funded by a

 Called to the podium to address the committee, Williams said she was happy to have the opportunity to speak, but said "the natural instinct is not to step in front of a moving train."